c0ded00d1e12/ecen224/_programming-assignments/bomb-lab.md

 There are too many bombs for us to deal with, so we are giving each student a bomb to defuse.
 Your mission, which you have no choice but to accept, is to defuse your bomb before the due date.
 Good luck, and welcome to the bomb squad!

 ## Step 1: Get Your Bomb
 To obtain your bomb, follow the instructions on the web page for this lab.
-(You point your Web browser at a particular server, fill out a bomb request form, and the server will deliver a custom bomb to you in the form of a tar file named bombk.tar, where k is the unique number of your bomb.)
+(You point your Web browser at a particular server, fill out a bomb request form, and the server will deliver a custom bomb to you in the form of a `tar` file named `bombK.tar`, where `K` is the unique number of your bomb.)

-Save the bombk.tar file to a (protected) directory in which you plan to do your work.
+Save the `bombK.tar` file to a (protected) directory in which you plan to do your work.
 Then give the
-command: tar -xvf bombk.tar.
-This will create a directory called ./bombk with the following files:
+command: `tar -xvf bombK.tar`.
+This will create a directory called `./bombK` with the following files:
 - `README`: Identifies the bomb and its owners.
 - `bomb`: The executable binary bomb.
 - `bomb.c`: Source file with the bomb’s main routine and a friendly greeting from Dr. Evil.